tihomirahristozova/model/entities/General.Products.ProductGroupRequiredProperties.md

 ### ProductGroup

-The [ProductGroup](General.Products.ProductGroupRequiredProperties.md#productgroup) to which this ProductGroupRequiredProperty belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `ProductGroup`(General.Products.ProductGroupRequiredProperties.md#productgroup) to which this ProductGroupRequiredProperty belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[ProductGroups](General.Products.ProductGroups.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### Property

 The property, that is required when creating new products in the group.
 The property is automatically added to new products, created in the group.
-The property should be with Entity Type = 'Product'.
-[Required] [Filter(multi eq)]
+The property should be with Entity Type = 'Product'. `Required` `Filter(multi eq)`

 _Type_: **[CustomProperties](General.CustomProperties.md)**
 _Supported Filters_: **Equals, EqualsIn**